Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/api-specification/design-api-intro.md

     Data Fields / Attributes:

         -user_id : User ID
-        -command : All 8 gestures
-        -device_states[] : On/Off/Other state of the device
+        -command : All 8 hand gestures for diffent devices -device_states[] : On/Off/Other state of the device